FabrizioPuzzo/CarND-Advanced-Lane-Lines-P2/README.md

 ---

-This repo contains my solution to the Kidnapped Vehicle Project for Udacity's Self-Driving Car Engineer Nanodegree Program.
+This repo contains my solution to the Advanced Lane Finding Project for Udacity's Self-Driving Car Engineer Nanodegree Program.

 ---